asl97/Template-Editor/README.md

 ### Creating new image:

+~~step 4: press Ctrl+Shift+P and click 'Luna > File: New Image', enter width and length~~

-step 4: press Ctrl+Shift+P and click 'Luna > File: New Image', enter width and length
+step 4: press Ctrl+P and type '>newimage' and click 'Luna > File: New Image', enter width and length

 ### Editing: